stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

-With this knowledge, the node can partition the set of Stacks forks that could exist (based on the block-commits) into disjoint fork sets, where two forks are in the same set if they conain the same sequence of PoX anchor blocks.
+With this knowledge, the node can partition the set of Stacks forks that could exist (based on the block-commits) into disjoint fork sets, where two forks are in the same set if they contain the same sequence of PoX anchor blocks.
 The canonical fork _must_ contain the highest possible number of PoX anchor blocks;
 all forks that contain fewer than this _must_ be non-canonical.
 The node then proceeds to ignore (i.e. store but not process) PoX anchor blocks for